This analysis of Shakeology alternatives is based on data, not opinion. I hope you like graphs.

 Personally, it’s more important to have a shake that is delicious than a shake that is zero sugar.
 You’re spending good money on the supplement and it should feel like a reward.

-Below is a graph comparing the added sugar content in each alternative to Shakeology.
+Below is a graph comparing the sugar content of each alternative to Shakeology.
+Our opinion: don’t prioritize this strongly when making a buying decision.

 Best Keto Alternatives for Shakeology